My recipes → Your inbox. Sign up today!

 Ingredients Needed:

-• Almond butter – These energy balls use creamy, natural roasted almond butter that’s just almonds or almonds and salt.
-Sub with peanut butter as desired.
+• Almond butter—These energy balls use creamy, natural roasted almond butter made from just almonds or almonds and salt.
+You can substitute peanut butter as desired.

-• Protein powder – For an extra boost of protein, feel free to add a scoop of your favorite vanilla protein powder.
-Tera’s Whey protein is my favorite brand!
-To keep these dairy free and vegan, either omit the protein powder or use a plant-based protein powder.
+• Protein powder – Add a scoop of your favorite vanilla protein powder for an extra protein boost.
+Tera’s Whey Protein is my favorite brand!
+To keep these dairy-free and vegan, either omit the protein powder or use a plant-based protein powder.

-• Extras – For that classic carrot cake flavor, we’re adding in shredded carrots, raisins, walnuts and shredded coconut.
+• Extras—To achieve that classic carrot cake flavor, we’re adding shredded carrots, raisins, walnuts, and shredded coconut.

-• Honey – For a little natural sweetness you’ll need just 1 tablespoon honey.
-Feel free to swap with pure maple syrup, if preferred and to make these vegan.
+• Honey—For a little natural sweetness, you’ll need just one tablespoon of honey.
+You can swap with pure maple syrup to make these vegan if preferred.

 ingredients for carrot cake energy balls divided into small bowls